NKkrisz/Steam-Deck-Guide/FAQ/Markdown/Gaming.md

 #### Half Rate Shading

 #### TDP Limit
+- Limit power usage - can be useful to extend battery life in exchange for less performance

 #### Manual GPU Clock
-- In certain situations its more beneficial to set this manually
+- In certain situations it's more beneficial to set this manually

 #### Scaling Mode
 - Auto: